A framework unifying some bijections for graphs and its connection to Lawrence polytopes: Acknowledgement

 \section{Acknowledgement}

 Many thanks to Olivier Bernardi for orienting the author toward the study of this project and for countless helpful discussions.
 Thanks to Spencer Backman, Matt Baker, and Chi Ho Yuen for helpful discussions.
 Thanks to Matt Baker for helpful comments on the first draft of the paper.
 Thanks to Gleb Nenashev for proving Theorem~\ref{triangular}.
+Thanks to the referees for helpful suggestions.